 Sexual Abuse & Assault Lawyer in Philadelphia

-Sexual abuse happens far too often across Philadelphia—from schools in Chestnut Hill to workplaces downtown and even care homes in North Philly.
+Sexual abuse happens far too often across Philadelphia - from schools in Chestnut Hill to workplaces downtown and care homes in North Philly.
 Survivors carry the burden long after the incident, often in silence.
-A Philadelphia sexual abuse lawyer at The Oakes Firm can help you assert your legal rights and hold those responsible accountable.
+When you need a Philadelphia sexual assault lawyer, the team at The Oakes Firm can help you assert your legal rights and hold responsible parties accountable.
 Whether the abuse happened recently or years ago, you may have options under Pennsylvania law.

-Legal action won't erase the past, but it can offer a path toward justice, financial relief, and healing.
+Legal action cannot erase the past, but it can offer a path toward justice, financial relief, and healing.
 Survivors have the right to seek compensation from the individuals or institutions that allowed abuse to occur.
-That process deserves careful attention, trust, and respect.
-At The Oakes Firm, we take the time to listen, understand your situation, and offer clear legal guidance.
+That process deserves careful attention, trust, and respect from a Philadelphia sexual abuse lawyer.
+At The Oakes Firm, we take time to listen, understand your situation, and offer clear legal guidance.

 You deserve to be heard.
 Contact us today for a free and private consultation.